Chesapeake and Ohio 490: History

 Throughout the 1910s and 1920s, the Chesapeake and Ohio Railway (C&O) acquired multiple 4-6-2 "Pacific" and 4-8-2 "Mountain"-type locomotives for use in pulling their heavy passenger trains.
 Since some of the C&O's main passenger routes traveled over mountainous grades in the Blue Ridge and Allegheny Mountains, the trains often required doubleheading 4-6-2s and 4-8-2s.
 In 1926, the C&O approached the American Locomotive Company's (ALCO) Richmond, Virginia works, and ordered a new class of 4-6-2s, the F-19 class.
 The F-19s, Nos.
 490-494, were the final new 4-6-2s the C&O received (later 4-6-2s would be purchased second-hand from the Richmond, Fredericksburg and Potomac Railroad (RF&P).

 No. 490 was the first locomotive of the class, and it was initially assigned to pull mainline trains on flat portions of the C&O system east of Charlottesville, Virginia.
 In 1930, No. 490 was assigned to pull the C&O's premiere passenger train, The Sportsman between Washington, D.C. and Cincinnati, Ohio, as well as the George Washington between D.C. and Louisville, Kentucky.
 In 1933, No. 490's original Vanderbilt tender was swapped for a modern VA tender to increase its water capacity by 6,000 gallons.

 By the early 1940s, No. 490 was reassigned to secondary passenger service after the C&O had ordered larger 4-8-4 "Greenbrier" locomotives for their mountainous passenger operations.
 After World War II, most of the C&O's 4-6-2s and 4-8-2s were found to be worn out.
-Concurrently, C&O president Robert R. Young began designing a new steam-powered passenger train to demonstrate coal as an alternative to diesel power.
+Concurrently, C&O president Robert R. Young authorized for a new steam-powered passenger train to be developed to demonstrate coal as an alternative to diesel power.
 The train was planned to be called the Chessie, and it was to be mainly hauled by M-1 class steam turbine locomotives between D.C. and Cincinnati.
 The C&O also decided to rebuild their F-19 locomotives as 4-6-4 "Hudsons" to haul the Chessie feeder trains out of Newport News, Virginia and Louisville.

 The railway sent No. 490 to their Huntington, West Virginia shops in 1946.
 No. 490's original Baker valve gear was replaced with Franklyn type A poppet valve gear, an extra trailing axle was added beneath the new, larger firebox, the locomotive received roller bearings, it received a front-end throttle, it received a high-speed booster, it received a cross counterbalance, it became shrouded with fluted, stainless steel streamlining akin to that on the M-1s, and it was reclassified as an L-1.
 The other F-19s went through the same rebuilding process, but No. 494 became the only L-1 without streamlining.